Ultimate Guide to Potassium in Food

 1 mug (350ml): 450mg - 9% DV

 Properly made stock from potassium rich vegetables is the perfect complement to your cooking.
-It also has all your electrolytes in perfect balance including: phosphorus, magnesium, chloride, calcium and sodium.
+It also has all your hydration minerals in perfect balance including: phosphorus, magnesium, chloride, calcium and sodium.

-Vegetable juice and stock products with superfoods like reishi and shiitake mushrooms, and seaweed give you more benefits.
+Vegetable juice like carrot, tomato (juice or paste) or stock with mushrooms and seaweed give you more benefits.

 The Best Fruits High in Potassium

-Fruits high in potassium include bananas, plantains, oranges, cantaloupe, honeydew, apricots, tomatoes and grapefruit.
+Fruits high in potassium include bananas, plantains, Mandarin oranges, peaches, cantaloupe, honeydew, apricots, tomatoes and grapefruit.
+Make yourself a fruit salad!

-Many people ask about orange or pomegranate juice: these has it but are usually full of sugar, so I do not recommend them.
+Many people ask about orange or pomegranate juice: these has it but are usually full of sugar content, so I do not recommend them... much to the chagrin of juice companies.

 Want more?
-See our list of 10 Foods High in Magnesium.
+See our list of 10 Foods to Boost Magnesium Levels.

 How can I add more potassium-rich foods into my diet?